• English

 Programme

-We will organised two talks in Liebig12 (invite-only) and two public sound walks around Alexanderplatz.
+We organised two talks in Liebig12 with a select group of artists, architects and other professionals working in urban studies and two public sound walks around Alexanderplatz.

-Apart from the talks and sound walks we will organise workshops to generate and test new ideas and methods for planners, urbanists and architects to incorporate sonic sensorial qualities of urban spaces into their designs, in particular for Alexanderplatz and surrounding areas.
+Apart from the talks and sound walks we organised a workshop to generate and test new ideas and methods for planners, urbanists and architects to incorporate sonic sensorial qualities of urban spaces into their designs, in particular for Alexanderplatz and surrounding areas.

-In this project we build upon the results of Sonic Aggregator in 2021 and aim to lay the groundwork for a bigger project about urban sound design in 2025 in Berlin.
+Building upon the results of the 2021 Sonic Aggregator project, this project aims to examine the opportunities for a larger urban sound design project in Berlin in the future.

-This programme is supported by Liebig12 and Co-Making Matters, Haus der Statistik.
+The programme was supported by Liebig12 and Co-Making Matters.